R3Conclave/conclave-core-sdk/README.md

 To find your way around, start reading the docs under [internal-docs](/internal-docs/docs/index.md) and in particular [the directory layout](/internal-docs/docs/directories.md).

-## Setting up a development environment
+## Setting up a development environment & building the SDK

 Developing Conclave requires some level of Linux support.
 On macOS or Windows you can use Docker with the devenv container.
 We've tried a variety of approaches to